Witzko/GameOfLife/Readme.md

 # HPC Assignment 1: Game of Life Stencil
 **2023 TU WIEN, Group Project by Group 16**

-This is the HPC Project from WS23/24 of Group 16.
+This is the HPC Project of Group 16 for the TU Wien couse High Performance Computing from WS23/24.

 **Members of Group 16**:

-    - Peter Diem,
+    -Peter Diem,
-    - Adam
+    -Adam
-    - Markus Witzko, 11709272
+    -Markus Witzko, 11709272

 In the following, we discuss general ideas on how to implement the project, discuss the exercises in detail, talk about the benchmark and finally, interpret the results.